-Biden’s cancer diagnosis renews transparency concerns; Trump claims coverup
+Biden cancer diagnosis renews transparency concerns; Trump claims cover-up

 The statement said Biden was diagnosed on Friday after experiencing “increasing urinary symptoms” and that he and his family were reviewing treatment options.

-Doctors graded Biden’s cancer with a score of 9 under the Gleason classification system, according to the statement, indicating it is among the most aggressive kinds.
+Doctors graded Biden’s cancer with a score of 9 under the Gleason classification system – which typically classifies prostate cancer between 6 and 10 – according to the statement, indicating it is among the most aggressive kinds.

 Late-stage prostate cancer has an average five-year survival rate of 28 percent, according to Johns Hopkins Medicine.